influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v0.10/introduction/getting_started.md

 kapacitor replay -id $rid -name cpu_alert -fast
 ```

-NOTE: you can also run `kapacitor show cpu_alert` to see what definition Kapacitor has stored for the task.

 Now that we know it's working, let's change it back to a more reasonable threshold.
 Are you happy with the threshold?
 If so, let's `enable` the task so it can start processing the live data stream with: